 No visit to the Greek islands is complete without a visit to Santorini, at least for a couple of days.
 I spent a week here and got to explore different parts of the island during my time.
 That being said, I know not everyone has that long to spend here but, from my point of you, you should spend at least 3 days in Santorini.
-It may be small, but here is a lot to see and do and, as I found out, part of the charm is being able to relax and just enjoy the atmosphere.
+It may be small, but here is a lot to see and do and, as I found, part of the charm is being able to relax and just enjoy the atmosphere.
 Which is why I’ve created this Santorini itinerary.

 This itinerary is for 3-5 days in Santorini and includes a little bit of everything to get the highlights.
 I’ll be honest and say that Santorini wasn’t my favourite island in the Cyclades (that honour belongs to Paros), but I did love my time there and I hope you do too.
-With that in mind, here’s my take on a Santorini Itinerary that’s perfect for first-timers.
+With that in mind, here’s my take on a Santorini itinerary that’s perfect for first-timers.

 How to Get to Santorini